Are you planning on doing a Hiroshima day trip from Osaka or Kyoto? Great, we are here to help.

 The Hikari is the slowest shinkansen from Osaka to Hiroshima.
 Though it is covered by the JR Rail Pass, it takes 2.5 hours to get to Hiroshima from Osaka.

-The bullet trains depart from Shin-Osaka Station and arrives in Hiroshima Station.
+The bullet trains depart from Shin-Osaka Station and arrive at Hiroshima Station.

 Without the JR Rail Pass, the shinkansen from Osaka to Hiroshima costs around 10,700 yen one-way.
 If you want to take a day trip to Hiroshima from Kyoto or Osaka using the bullet train, having the JR Rail Pass will save you lots of money.